barban-dev/midea_inventor_dehumidifier/README.md

 ```
 ** Step 4: Restart HA**

-You can restart HA by using one of your preferred method (e.g. using reboot button on Settings>General>Server Management og HA's Web dashboard).
+You can restart HA by using one of your preferred method (e.g. using restart button on Settings>General>Server Management og HA's Web dashboard).

 If everything is ok, you will find the following two new entities in your HA dashboard: